DouglasMacKrell/venue-ninja/README.md

 * List supported venues
 * Return hardcoded seat recommendations per venue (categorized by value, section, and tips)

-It’s powered by Spring Boot, designed for Swagger visibility, and ready for deployment with mock data that mirrors real-world ticketing logic.
+It’s powered by Spring Boot, designed for Swagger visibility, and deployed on Render with mock data that mirrors real-world ticketing logic.

 ---